sourcegraph/about/content/blogposts/2024/gp-5_steps_to_automate_repetitive_tasks_in_software_dev.md

 Do you spend countless hours on tedious, repetitive tasks that hinder your software development process?
 You're not alone.
 [A McKinsey study](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/unleashing-developer-productivity-with-generative-ai) shows that developers spend up to 30% or more of their time on routine and manual tasks, leading to burnout and decreased productivity.
 Imagine if you could reclaim that time for innovation and complex problem-solving.

 Automation is the key to streamlining your workflow and boosting productivity.
-By automating mundane tasks, you can focus on what truly matters: building high-quality software.
+By automating mundane tasks, you can focus on what truly matters: **building high-quality software**.
 This guide will look into the benefits of automation and provide practical steps to integrate it into your software development cycle.

 **TL;DR: Automation streamlines your workflow and boosts productivity by handling repetitive tasks.
 To automate repetitive tasks in software development, follow these steps:**